Middle East Children's Alliance

 JOIN US!

 Addicted to War: Why the U.S. Can't Kick Militarism takes on the most active, powerful and destructive military in the world.
-It tells the history of U.S. foreign wars - from the Indian Wars to the current wars in Iraq and Afghanistan.
+It tells the history of U.S. foreign wars - from the Indian Wars to the wars in Iraq and Afghanistan.
 Hard-hitting, carefully documented with 161 reference notes, and heavily illustrated, this 77-page book reveals why the U.S. has been involved in more wars in recent years than any other country.
 Read Addicted to War to find out who benefits from these military adventures, who pays and who dies.

 For comments, inquiries, or suggestions or to make donations, send to: